aosabook/500lines/spreadsheet/chapter.md

 * Markdown syntax support for text cells, using [angular-marked](http://ngmodules.org/modules/angular-marked).
 * Common formula functions (`SUM`, `TRIM`, etc.) from the [OpenFormula standard](https://en.wikipedia.org/wiki/OpenFormula).
 * Interoperate with popular spreadsheet formats, such as CSV and SpreadsheetML via [SheetJS](http://sheetjs.com/)
-* Import and export support to online spreadsheet services, such as Google Spreadsheet and [EtherCalc](http://ethercalc.net/).
+* Import from and export to online spreadsheet services, such as Google Spreadsheet and [EtherCalc](http://ethercalc.net/).

 ### A Note on JS versions